saqibcare/Paying-through-Smart-Phone/README.md

 }
 ```

-The clientId generated from the PayPal account will be assign to this
+The clientId generated from the PayPal account will be assigned to this
 variable in this class and later we will use this class for receiving
-money in associated account.
+money in the associated accounts.

 ### Adding dependencies

 Now you need to add dependencies for the PayPal SDK, for dependencies
 you need to open the app level **build.gradle** file and use following
-line to include the Paypal SDK support for the android application.
+The line to include the Paypal SDK support for the android application.
 For
 the time being, we have 2.16.0 version of SDK but you can check the
-latest one while reading this report.
+The latest one while reading this report.

 ``` {.java language="Java"}
     implementation 'com.android.support:appcompat-v7:28.0.0'